Tips For Shopping Sustainably At Coles Or Woolworths

 Know your labels

-Organic = food grown without the use of synthetic pesticides and insecticides.
+Organic food is grown without the use of synthetic pesticides and insecticides.
 Anyone can use the word organic so look for Certified Organic products.
 This is a great place to start when trying to decipher organic food labelling.

-Fairtrade = Fairtrade certified food means the farmer was paid a fair price for the food they grow.
+Fairtrade-certified food means the farmer was paid a fair price for the food they grow.
 This often applies to coffee, chocolate and tea.
 Buying these few things Fairtrade Certified can have a big impact.

-• the country where the food was made, produced or grown; or
+• The country where the food was made, produced or grown; or

 Buy Organic